zalando-zmon/zmon-docs/docs/user/entities.rst

 Any entity must contain an ID that is unique within your ZMON deployment.
 We often use a pattern like <hostname>(:<port>) to create uniqueness at the host and application levels, but this is up to you.

+At the check execution we bind entity properties as default values to the functions executed, e.g. the IP gets used for relative ``http()`` requests.

 Examples
 --------